-If there is no difference between the financial accounting amount and the taxable amount of an entire item of income, loss, expense, or deduction and the item is not described or included in Part II, lines 1 through 21, or Part III, lines 1 through 28, report the entire amount of the item in column (a) and (d) of Part II, line 25.
+If there is no difference between the financial accounting amount and the taxable amount of an entire item of income, loss, expense, or deduction and the item is not described or included in Part II, lines 1 through 21, or Part III, lines 1 through 28, report the entire amount of the item in columns (a) and (d) of Part II, line 25.

 Separately stated and adequately disclosed.
 Each difference reported in Parts II and III must be separately stated and adequately disclosed.
 In general, a difference is adequately disclosed if the difference is labeled in a manner that clearly identifies the item or transaction from which the difference arises.
-For further guidance about adequate disclosure, see Regulations section 1.6662-4(f), Rev. Proc.
-2004-45, 2004-31 I.R.B.
-140 and Rev. Proc.
-2005-75, 2005-50 I.R.B.
-1137.
+For further guidance about adequate disclosure, see Regulations section 1.6662-4(f).
 If a specific item of income, gain, loss, expense, or deduction is described on Part II, lines 7 through 21, or Part III, lines 1 through 28, and the line does not indicate to "attach schedule" or "attach details," and the specific instructions for the line do not call for an attachment of a schedule or statement, then the item is considered separately stated and adequately disclosed if the item is reported on the applicable line and the amount(s) of the item(s) are reported in the applicable columns of the applicable line.
-See the instructions beginning on page 8 for specific additional information required to be provided for amounts reported on Part II, lines 1 through 6.
+See the instructions for Part II, lines 1 through 6, for specific additional information required to be provided for these particular lines.